DES-Network/DES-Chain/test-network/README.md

         version: 63
       }
     }
-}]
+}
+...
+]

 ```

-And if you were to attach to geth console for `Node 3` using `geth attach qdata/dd3/geth.ipc`, you would find that it no longer has any peers, since it would now be unable to connect to either `Node 1` or `Node 2`:
+And if you were to attach to geth console for `Node 5` using `geth attach qdata/dd5/geth.ipc`, you would find that it no longer has any peers, since it would now be unable to connect to any node in the cluster:

 ```
 > admin.peers
 []
 ```